stevenaw/vs-utils/README.md

 */
 ```

 A full parse of a solution and all its dependencies can be done by passing the [`deepParse` option](#deep-parse).
 This will force the parser to enumerate and parse all dependent projects (as well as their dependencies).
+See [parseProject()](#parseproject) for details.

 Example:
 ```js